sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/validate-request-middleware.md

 The incoming request is compared with a defined schema, which is a structured description of the expected format for requests to the endpoint.
 This request schema defines the required and optional elements such as headers, path/query parameters, payloads and their data types.
 It acts as a contract for clients.

 If the incoming request does not match the schema, it will be rejected with an `HTTP 422 Unprocessable Entity` error.
-This error code can be customised if required.
+This error code can be customized if required.

 When using [Tyk OAS APIs]({{< ref "product-stack/tyk-gateway/middleware/validate-request-tyk-oas" >}}), request validation is performed by the `Validate Request` middleware which can be enabled per-endpoint.
 The schema against which requests are compared is defined in the OpenAPI description of the endpoint.
 All elements of the request can have a `schema` defined in the OpenAPI description so requests to Tyk OAS APIs can be validated for headers, path/query parameters and body (payload).